veebch/edify/README.md

 Detatch from the screen session using CTRL-A followed by CTRL-D

 The unit will now pull data every 60 minutes and update the display.

+# Troubleshooting

+Some people have had errors on a clean install of Rasbian Lite on Pi.
+If you do, run:

+sudo apt-get install libopenjp2-7 sudo apt-get install libqt5gui5 sudo apt-get install python-scipy sudo apt install libatlas-base-dev

+and re-run the script.

+If the unit is freezing, try switching to another power supply.

+# Licencing

+GNU GENERAL PUBLIC LICENSE Version 3.0